snl-dakota/dakota/docs/user/usingdakota/advanced/simulationfailurecapturing.rst

 :math:`\pm`\ “Inf” or :math:`\pm`\ “Infinity" indicates positive or negative infinity.
-These special values may be returned directly in function evaluation results from a simulation interface or they may be specified in a user’s input file within the ``recover`` specification described in :ref:`Recover<failure:mitigation:recover>`.
+These special values may be returned directly in function evaluation results from a simulation interface or they may be specified in a user’s input file within the :dakkw:`interface-failure_capture-recover` specification described in :ref:`Recover<failure:mitigation:recover>`.
 There is a key difference between these two cases.
 In the former case of direct simulation return, failure mitigation can be managed on a per response function basis.
-When using ``recover``, however, the failure applies to the complete set of simulation results.
+When using :dakkw:`interface-failure_capture-recover`, however, the failure applies to the complete set of simulation results.

 In both of these cases, the handling of NaN or Inf is managed using